 Fyock: It’s not possible to give and not get something back.
 Volunteering is a way to continue to pay it forward.

 Q: What benefits have you realized from your volunteer efforts for SHRM?

 Hanna: A lifetime of satisfaction.
 My volunteer work has been integral to my business success.
-While at Mercer I convinced the company help build 26 Habitat Houses across the nation in 2001, which lead to a write up in Fortune Magazine, which lead to recognition from the top executives and significant expansion of my job duties.
-My management realized if I could run meetings, work hand and hand with President Carter, The President of the Philippines, Cardinal Sin, the Lord Mayor of Belfast and other executives around the world for Habitat, I should probably be doing more with and for their executives!
+While at Mercer, I convinced the company to help build 26 Habitat Houses across the nation in 2001, which lead to a write up in Fortune Magazine, which lead to recognition from the top executives and a significant expansion of my job duties.
+My management realized if I could run meetings, work hand and hand with President Carter, the president of the Philippines, Cardinal Sin, the Lord Mayor of Belfast and other executives around the world for Habitat, I should probably be doing more with and for their executives!